comboshreddies/kubectl-tks/README.md

 for example if you are running tcpdump, do create sequence to kill any tcpdump that might be left running

 - if you need longer set of sequences, then frequent kubectl exec sequence is not optimal.
 You have two options.
-One is to create local script, then on each tmux-windows/pod customize script copy script to pod/container, run script, copy back results.
+One is to create local script, then copy script to pod/container, run script, copy back results - in total 3 kubectl actions: copy script, exec script, copy results.
 Second is to interactivelly exec to kube pod (kubect exec -it ) and then request {{OP_NO_PROMPT_WAIT}} and then {{OP_REFRESH_PROMPT}}.
 Those commands will instruct tks not to wait for prompt, and to load new prompt line in tks state.
+In this way you can keep kubectl interactive session open and continue to send instructions to pod/container.